Uni e-Prep Course by NTU

-This Life Science ePrep course is developed in collaboration with the textbook publishers, Cengage, and is based on the popular textbook “Biology: Concepts and Applications” by Cecil Starr, CA Evers, and Lisa Starr, currently in its 10th edition.
+This Life Science ePrep course is developed in collaboration with the textbook publishers, Cengage, and is based on the popular textbook “Biology: The Unity and Diversity of Life” by Cecie Starr, et al., currently in its 15th edition.
 A hard copy of the textbook is provided to every student at no additional cost, and it also comes with excellent learning materials on life science provided by the textbook publishers.
 Due to time constraints, the focus of this Life Science ePrep course is on Genetics for the purpose of certification.
 However, materials on all the remaining 39 chapters are also provided.

 There is also a retired NTU professor acting as the tutor.
 He can be reached via email or WhatsApp messaging, not only during the course but beyond till the students start their university studies and have their own university tutors, and even beyond when the students require more assistance, not just regarding their academic learning, but on careers and other matters as well.

 Life Science ePrep Course – Main Contents